gitforwork2/gitforwork.github.io/_posts/2017-02-12-h1b-bills-executive-order.md

 layout: post
 title: 4 new H1b bills in congress that are trying to make H1b great again
 date: 2017-02-12
-tags: H1b executive-order L1 infrographic
+tags: H1b executive-order L1 infographic
 comments: true
 description: Details about new H1b reform bills introduced.
 Also about leaked Trump executive order.
 Zoe Lofgren and Chuck Grassley bill details
 ---